Capri (NYSE:CPRI) Updates FY 2022 Earnings Guidance

 Capri (NYSE:CPRI – Get Rating) issued an update on its FY 2022 earnings guidance on Wednesday morning.
 The company provided earnings per share guidance of $6.000-$6.000 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $5.970.
 The company issued revenue guidance of $5.56 billion-$5.56 billion, compared to the consensus revenue estimate of $5.56 billion.Capri also updated its FY 2023 guidance to $6.600-$6.600 EPS.

-Capri (NYSE:CPRI – Get Rating) last issued its quarterly earnings results on Tuesday, February 1st.
-The company reported $2.22 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.69 by $0.53.
+Capri (NYSE:CPRI – Get Rating) last posted its quarterly earnings results on Tuesday, February 1st.
+The company reported $2.22 EPS for the quarter, topping the Zacks’ consensus estimate of $1.69 by $0.53.
+The firm had revenue of $1.61 billion for the quarter, compared to analysts’ expectations of $1.47 billion.
 Capri had a net margin of 10.41% and a return on equity of 34.22%.
-The firm had revenue of $1.61 billion for the quarter, compared to analyst estimates of $1.47 billion.
-During the same period in the previous year, the business earned $1.65 EPS.
-The company’s revenue was up 23.6% compared to the same quarter last year.
-As a group, analysts forecast that Capri will post 6 earnings per share for the current year.
+The business’s revenue for the quarter was up 23.6% on a year-over-year basis.
+During the same period in the prior year, the business posted $1.65 earnings per share.
+Analysts predict that Capri will post 6.01 earnings per share for the current fiscal year.

-In other news, CFO Thomas Jr. Edwards sold 12,091 shares of the business’s stock in a transaction that occurred on Wednesday, February 23rd.
-The shares were sold at an average price of $66.91, for a total value of $809,008.81.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, CEO John D. Idol sold 72,397 shares of the business’s stock in a transaction that occurred on Thursday, February 10th.
-The shares were sold at an average price of $70.39, for a total transaction of $5,096,024.83.
+In other Capri news, CEO John D. Idol sold 72,397 shares of Capri stock in a transaction on Thursday, February 10th.
+The shares were sold at an average price of $70.39, for a total value of $5,096,024.83.
+The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
+Also, SVP Daniel Purefoy sold 1,950 shares of Capri stock in a transaction on Thursday, March 10th.
+The shares were sold at an average price of $50.80, for a total transaction of $99,060.00.
 The disclosure for this sale can be found here.
-Insiders own 2.70% of the company’s stock.
+Insiders have sold 86,438 shares of company stock valued at $6,004,094 over the last three months.
+2.70% of the stock is currently owned by corporate insiders.

-Several large investors have recently modified their holdings of CPRI.
-Parametric Portfolio Associates LLC increased its position in Capri by 15.0% during the 4th quarter.
-Parametric Portfolio Associates LLC now owns 872,695 shares of the company’s stock worth $56,647,000 after purchasing an additional 114,137 shares in the last quarter.
-Lombard Odier Asset Management USA Corp acquired a new position in Capri during the 4th quarter worth approximately $826,000.
-State of Tennessee Treasury Department increased its position in Capri by 45.8% during the 4th quarter.
+Several hedge funds and other institutional investors have recently bought and sold shares of the company.
+Forum Financial Management LP acquired a new stake in shares of Capri in the 4th quarter worth approximately $241,000.
+Allianz Asset Management GmbH lifted its stake in shares of Capri by 0.8% in the 4th quarter.
+Allianz Asset Management GmbH now owns 1,264,111 shares of the company’s stock worth $82,053,000 after acquiring an additional 10,200 shares during the period.
+Parametric Portfolio Associates LLC lifted its stake in shares of Capri by 15.0% in the 4th quarter.
+Parametric Portfolio Associates LLC now owns 872,695 shares of the company’s stock worth $56,647,000 after acquiring an additional 114,137 shares during the period.
+State of Tennessee Treasury Department raised its holdings in shares of Capri by 45.8% in the 4th quarter.
 State of Tennessee Treasury Department now owns 34,956 shares of the company’s stock worth $2,269,000 after purchasing an additional 10,981 shares in the last quarter.
-Allianz Asset Management GmbH increased its position in Capri by 0.8% during the 4th quarter.
-Allianz Asset Management GmbH now owns 1,264,111 shares of the company’s stock worth $82,053,000 after purchasing an additional 10,200 shares in the last quarter.
-Finally, LPL Financial LLC increased its position in Capri by 32.6% during the 4th quarter.
-LPL Financial LLC now owns 33,463 shares of the company’s stock worth $2,172,000 after purchasing an additional 8,223 shares in the last quarter.
-Institutional investors own 86.75% of the company’s stock.
+Finally, Integrated Wealth Concepts LLC bought a new stake in shares of Capri in the 4th quarter worth approximately $417,000.
+86.75% of the stock is owned by institutional investors and hedge funds.

 Capri Holdings Ltd. operates as a global fashion luxury group.
 It engages in the design and distribution of sportswear, accessories, footwear and apparel of branded women’s apparel and accessories and men’s apparel.
 The firm operates through the following segments: Versace, Jimmy Choo, and Michael Kors.